George Conway Calls Out Donald Trump For Spreading ‘Misleading’ Court Statistics

-High powered attorney, and Counselor to the President Kellyanne Conway’s husband, George Conway, shut down President Trump for using a statistic out of context to make the assertion that the reversal rate of cases handled by the 9th U.S. Circuit Court of Appeals is indicative of it being a “complete and total disaster” on Thursday, November 22.
+High powered attorney and counselor to the president, Kellyanne Conway’s husband George Conway shut down President Trump for using a statistic out of context to make the assertion that the reversal rate of cases handled by the Ninth U.S. Circuit Court of Appeals is indicative of it being a “complete and total disaster” on Thursday, November 22.

-As millions of citizens enjoyed a day off of work in observance of the Thanksgiving holiday, the President remained on the job so far as his role as a communicator goes.
+As millions of citizens enjoyed a day off of work in observance of the Thanksgiving holiday, the president remained on the job so far as his role as a communicator goes.
 Considering the nation was remembering the historical convergence of European settlers with American natives, he selected the occasion to ironically focus much of his messaging on immigration policy.
-The Huffington Post points out that in hand with pushing for tighter security, Trump took several shots at the 9th Circuit for blocking his orders regarding the U.S.-Mexico border.
+The Huffington Post points out that in hand with pushing for tighter security, Trump took several shots at the Ninth Circuit for blocking his orders regarding the U.S.-Mexico border.

-After bemoaning the 9th Circuit as a “thorn in our side” during a teleconference with military service members, President Trump doubled down by telling reporters from Fox News and other media outlets that his job is being made difficult by judges who legislate from the bench.
+After bemoaning the Ninth Circuit as a “thorn in our side” during a teleconference with military service members, President Trump doubled down by telling reporters from Fox News and other media outlets that his job is being made difficult by judges who legislate from the bench.
 He more specifically chided U.S. District Court Judge Jon Tiger for recently rejecting his attempt at denying undocumented migrants the ability to apply for asylum at the border.

 Justice Roberts can say what he wants, but the 9th Circuit is a complete & total disaster.
 It is out of control, has a horrible reputation, is overturned more than any Circuit in the Country, 79%, & is used to get an almost guaranteed result.
 Judges must not Legislate Security…